jgong29/ethGlobal-epns-guides/FinalDraft.md

 It is a Javascript-based group of packages that helps developers to:
 * Send notifications
 * Subscribe (opt in) / Unsubscribe (opt out)
-* Build EPNS features into their dApps
+* Build EPNS features into their dapps
 * Enable Access to Push Nodes APIs
-* Render Default Notifications UI, etc
+* Render Default Notifications UI, etc.

 It is written in Typescript and supports React, React Native, Plain JS, and Node JS-based platforms.
 (We are adding support for more!).